 Warm-up Main Teaching Focus Focused Group Work with the Class Teacher or Teaching Assistant Independent Work Plenary Activity number/title Select activities from the Whole-class practice section.
 This could be from a previous activity group to review and refresh children's previous learning.
 Select one of the focus activities from the activity group matched to the needs of the children.
 Place the activity number/title of the chosen focus activity in your short-term plan.
-Decide whether to: select the next activity number/ title from the focus activity group.
-Place this in your short-term plan; or: consolidate the activity covered in the main teaching focus.
-Decide whether to: • choose activities from the Independent practice section for groups, pairs or individual children.
-Make notes on your plan or work from the Teaching Resource Handbook; or: • select a focus activity for groups to work on independently.
-Place the relevant activity number/ title in your short-term plan.
+Decide whether to: • select the next activity number/ title from the focus activities in the activity group.
+Place this in your short-term plan; or: • consolidate the activity covered in the main teaching focus.
+Decide whether to: choose activities from the Independent practice section for groups, pairs or individual children.
+Make notes on your plan or work from the Teaching Resource Handbook; or: select a focus activity for groups to work on independently.
+Place the relevant activity number/title in your short-term plan.
 Encourage children to have a reflective conversation to draw together what has been learned in the lesson.
-Refer to the end of the activity group to find suggestions for som whole-class practice questions.
-Learning opportunities Place the selected lear ning opportunity(ies), fro m the chosen activity gro oup summary in your sh ort-term plan.
-Notes and Educational context Decide whether to: use the activity directly from your Number, Pattern and Calculating 1 Teaching Resource Handbook; or: draw on the Teaching Resource Handbook to make your own notes for teaching the activity.
-Decide whether to: use the focus activity from your Number, Pattern and Calculating 1 Teaching Resource Handbook; or: draw on the Teaching Resource Handbook to make your own notes for teaching the focus activity.
-Decide whether to: • use the focus activity from your Number, Pattern and Calculating 1 Teaching Resource Handbook; or: • draw on the Teaching Resource Handbook to make your own notes for teaching the focus activity.
+Refer to the end of the activity group to find suggestions for some whole-class practice questions.
+Learning opportunities Place the selected learning opportunity(ies), from the chosen activity group summary in your short-term plan. ort-term plan.
+Notes and Educational context Decide whether to: use the activity directly from your Number, Pattern and Calculating 2 Teaching Resource Handbook; or: draw on the Teaching Resource Handbook to make your own notes for teaching the activity.
+Decide whether to: use the focus activity from your Number, Pattern and Calculating 2 Teaching Resource Handbook; or: draw on the Teaching Resource Handbook to make your own notes for teaching the focus activity.
+Decide whether to: • use the focus activity from your Number, Pattern and Calculating 2 Teaching Resource Handbook; or: • draw on the Teaching Resource Handbook to make your own notes for teaching the focus activity.
 If working with a teaching assistant, you may want to select the relevant Educational context, from the chosen activity group.
-Decide whether to: use the practice or focus activity from your Number, Pattern and Calculating 1 Teaching Resource Handbook; or: draw on the Teaching Resource Handbook to make your own notes for teaching the focus activity.
-Words and terms Decide which words a nd terms you will use in conversation.
-Place the se in your short-term plo Resources Prepare any resources practice activities.
+Decide whether to: use the practice or focus activity from your Number, Pattern and Calculating 2 Teaching Resource Handbook; or: draw on the Teaching Resource Handbook to make your own notes for teaching the focus activity.
+Words and terms Decide which words and terms you will use in conversation.
+Place these in your short-term plan.
 Prepare any resources you may need for the activity.
 Use the have ready section at the beginning of the focus and practice activities.
-Assessment opportunities sment opportunities the f the lesson.
-Place these
+Select from the chosen activity group the assessment opportunities that you and the teaching assistant will be looking and listening for in the different parts of the lesson.
+Place these in your short-term plan.
+Remember to note whether children know when to use their understanding. ın.
+Resources Assessment opportunities